carla-simulator/carla/Docs/python_api_tutorial.md

 vehicle.apply_physics_control(carla.VehiclePhysicsControl(max_rpm = 5000.0, center_of_mass = carla.Vector3D(0.0, 0.0, 0.0), torque_curve=[[0,400],[5000,400]]))
 ```

-These properties are controlled through a `VehiclePhysicsControl` object, which also contains a property to control each wheel's physics through a `WheelPhysicsControl` object.
+These properties are controlled through a `VehiclePhysicsControl` object, which also contains a property to control each wheel's physics through a `WheelPhysicsControl` object and the gearbox details via `GearPhysicsControl`.

 ```py
 carla.VehiclePhysicsControl(